vickCoder7/animal_classification/readme.md

 To use the notebook, follow these steps:

-1. Clone the repository:
+1. Get the data by running `fetch_data.py` file in your working directory
     ```
+    python fetch_data.py
+    ```
+2. Clone the repository:
+    ```
     git clone https://github.com/vickCoder7/animal_classification.git
     ```
-2. Open the Jupyter Notebook:
+3. Open the Jupyter Notebook:
     ```
     jupyter notebook animal_classification.ipynb
     ```
-3. Run each cell to get the ouputs
+4. Run each cell to get the ouputs

 ## Results